Peergos/nabu/README.md

 [Nabu](https://en.wikipedia.org/wiki/Nabu) is the ancient Mesopotamian patron god of literacy, the rational arts, scribes, and wisdom.

 ## Status
-This is a WIP.
-You can follow our progress updates [here](https://peergos.net/public/ianopolous/work/java-ipfs-updates.md?open=true).
+This is used in production in [Peergos](https://peergos.org) for several years now.
+It's development was logged [here](https://peergos.net/public/ianopolous/work/java-ipfs-updates.md?open=true).

 Currently implemented properties:
 * TCP transport